somsos/somsos-template51-devops/README.md

 ## ToDo

-- [ ] upload it to remote server and make it work just the http with reverse proxy.
 - [ ] set up the https
 - [ ] Create the blog with the 3 diagrams and it explication of each layer.
 - [ ] Add it to C.V.
+- [ ] Add in manual before making developing tests, disconnect from internet and update the `/etc/hosts`

 ## How it works this DevOps pipeline